MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Ensure that all relevant logs and metrics are gathered from the container, container host, and underlying cluster.
 Send the gathered logs and metrics to a unified data sink for further processing and analysis.

-- Store container images in [Azure Container Registry](https://azure.microsoft.com/services/container-registry/) with  [geo-replication](/azure/aks/operator-best-practices-multi-region#enable-geo-replication-for-container-images) to replicate container images across all leveraged AKS regions.
+- Store container images in [Azure Container Registry](https://azure.microsoft.com/services/container-registry/) with  [geo-replication](/azure/aks/operator-best-practices-multi-region#enable-geo-replication-for-container-images) to replicate container images across all regions.
 Enable [Azure Defender for container registries](/azure/security-center/defender-for-container-registries-introduction) to provide vulnerability scanning for container images.
 Make sure access to the registry is managed by Azure Active Directory.

 ## Container orchestration